RobotCreation/DC-motor-Controller-using-Pico-and-HC-06/README.md

 ![Screenshot_20240813-120107](https://github.com/user-attachments/assets/2beb45cb-d587-44a7-9c6e-a3a469dc8359)

-This is not the final version as there are no shaft encoders on the motors to synchronise the movement of the two wheels.
+This is not the final version as there are no shaft encoders on the motors to synchronise the movement of the two wheels. the KD, KP and KI are not used as these are the parameters for the PID controller for self ballancing version of the robot.